 c.
 Very rare but the most significant error I saw was when one person submitted a report from a doctor who was not registered as an approved panel doctor – check the ICCRC website before booking an appointment.

 a.
 Convert files only in the approved format and not as per convenience.

 b.
 If you are using software or online tools for PDF conversion then it is recommended to test it on different readers (such as Foxit or Adobe) before submitting.
-IRCC will be using Adobe Acrobat so make sure your files (all pages) will open in it.
-There is a case where IRCC rejected the incomplete application due to files not opening in Adobe (file was converted using Foxit).
+ICCRC will be using Adobe Acrobat so make sure your files (all pages) will open in it.
+There is a case where ICCRC rejected the incomplete application due to files not opening in Adobe (file was converted using Foxit).

 d.
-Always convert or scan your file in Color version.
+Always convert or scan your file in a Color version.
 This is mandatory for PCC but recommended for other documents.
 It is a good practice to scan from original documents.